 Havanese vs Havashu Comparison Conclusion

 Although very similar in many aspects, the Havanese and Havashu each fit better with an owner that matches their energy and personality.
-With that in mind, we recommend the friendliest of dogs – aka Havanese – to families with children, couples, and seniors looking for a loyal friend, and the spunky little adventurer Havashu to families with kids and active couples and seniors looking for a fun companion to explore the world with.
+With that in mind, we recommend the friendliest of dogs – aka Havanese puppy – to families with children, couples, and seniors looking for a loyal friend, and the spunky little adventurer Havashu puppy to families with kids and active couples and seniors looking for a fun companion to explore the world with.